sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

             └── FallbackPage.js
 ```

-## How to take Pages into use if you are using a legacy temlate
+## How to take Pages into use if you are using a legacy template

 All Sharetribe Web Template versions support Pages.
 If you want to add
 Pages capabilities to an older template that does not support Pages, you